RN & PN FALL Quarter Starts OCT 2

 COVID Vaccination(s) - Full vaccinations by the first day of class.

 Can be completed by the school for $67.50

 A felony conviction may impact your ability to obtain Licensure.

 Criminal background checks, including fingerprints, are required for licensure, and are required my most clinical sites providing clinical experiences.
 If any clinical site refuses to allow a student to participate in an onsite clinical experience due to negative criminal background check, the student will receive an "U"- unsatisfactory in clinical and will be unable to complete the nursing program.

-To begin the application process, click the link/button below You will be directed to create an account with CastleBranch There is a $59 fee which also covers the cost of your pre-admission drug screen.
+To begin the application process, click the link/button below You will be directed to create an account with CastleBranch There is a $66* fee (subject to change) which also covers the cost of your pre-admission drug screen.
 Here you will find all of the forms and admission requirements for the PN program.